fechy/l18n-importer/README.md

 Change the information accordingly.
 Notice `file_id`.
 You need to get the file id from your GDoc url.

+The order of the languages on the `languages` property should be the same of the columns in the GDoc

 ## Run from Source
 Simply run:
 ```bash